 Joe Compton does an amazing job catching the unique voices of Detective Charles Street and Jack Casey, serial killer at large.
 Unlike Girl on a Train, I had no problem telling which character was speaking at the start of each chapter, and admired how at certain points, the two voices were eerily similar (clearly intentionally done by the author!)
 This story really sticks with you.
 I actually had to take a break from reading it at one point because it gave me nightmares!

 Why?
 Because Jack Casey seems relatively normal.
 Hearing his internal monologue is very reminiscent of listening to my teenage son talk.
 He is quite Machiavellian, but some of the brightest people I know score quite high on the Machiavellian tests.
 It gives credence to neighbors of serial killers who say “He was quiet, polite, seemed like a nice guy.”
 And that, to me, is far scarier than the “crazy” versions of serial killers often portrayed in Hollywood.

-I loved that the ending was unpredicatable, and (if you pay close attention) there is a unique little twist that was very unexpected for me.
-The wrap up felt a bit rushed, and tied a little too neatly, but I love the teaser for the next book!
+I loved that the ending was unpredictable, and (if you pay close attention) there is a unique little twist that was very unexpected for me.
+The wrap up felt a bit rushed and tied a little too neatly, but I love the teaser for the next book!

 Until next time,